maustin8/CNN-Exploration/README.md

 # CNN-Exploration

-This is a machine learning library developed by Max Austin for CS5350/6350 in University of Utah
+This is the final course project developed by Max Austin for CS5350/6350 in University of Utah

 Note: the tensorflow library is required to run